hallfox/visual/README.md

 x - Do an ROI detection for lines
 X - Do an ROI detection for circles; *note: takes ages* Tab - If a linear ROI detection was run, show the Hough transform votes

+## Updates:
+- Did some housekeeping, since the source files are were getting a bit long
+- Moved the write up to doc/report.pdf